yrsegal/rejuvenation-modpack/README.md

   Adds an Ana route to a specific cutscene.
 - FullOutfitOptions.rb (depends on 0000.injection.rb)
   You get full options for outfits, and they're supported a little more in cutscenes.
 This does not add sprites for them, and the only character given spritework currently for this is Ana.
-- LearnPrevolutionAndEggMoves.rb (Rework into Service pending)
-  Allows relearning anywhere for free, and also adds egg moves to that pool.
-Fixes a few alternate forms' egg move pools.
 - MiningOverhaul.rb
   More items for mining!
 Nicer sprites, too.
 Also, you can keep mining after you've fully cracked the bar by spending money.
 - MoveTweak.rb